Most Popular Buddhist, Hindu and Chinese Temples in Singapore

 Amongst many, what seems to behold the emotions of all kinds of travellers is the place of worship.
 In the mix of an array of religion and races, the temples are primarily dedicated to three of them!
 Depicting rich artwork, gold galore, Buddha’s tooth and jaw-dropping architecture, there is no short of elegant monuments here.

-The eight famous temples in Singapore that must be ticked off in your next vacay are-
+The Famous temples in Singapore that must be ticked off in your next vacay are-

 1. Sri Mariamman Temple